Kion Group (FRA:KGX) PT Set at €113.00 by UBS Group

-Kion Group (FRA:KGX) has been given a €113.00 ($132.94) price objective by UBS Group in a report issued on Tuesday, Borsen Zeitung reports.
-UBS Group’s price target points to a potential upside of 25.28% from the stock’s previous close.
+Kion Group (FRA:KGX) has been assigned a €113.00 ($132.94) target price by stock analysts at UBS Group in a research note issued on Monday, Borsen Zeitung reports.
+UBS Group’s target price indicates a potential upside of 26.26% from the company’s previous close.

 KION GROUP AG provides industrial trucks, warehouse technology, supply chain solutions, and related services worldwide.
 The company operates through Industrial Trucks and Services, Supply Chain Solutions, and Corporate Services segments.
 It develops, manufactures, and sells forklifts and warehouse trucks, such as counterbalance trucks with electric drive and internal combustion engine, ride-on and hand-operated industrial trucks, and towing vehicles under the Linde, Fenwick, STILL, Baoli, and OM Voltas brand names.